 Waxworms - Very high in fat and protein

 Superworms - Higher in fat than mealworms.
 Feed with caution since they have teeth and can bite the inside of your gliders

 Mealworms - High in fat.
 This is what we feed our gliders since they are easiest to obtain and a favorite for many!
-Feed no more than 10 per day
+Feed approximately 10 per day

 Freeze dried/dehydrated bugs lack in nutritional value.
 While you can feed it to your gliders as a treat, most gliders will prefer the live bugs.

 Gliders won’t eat bugs?
 This is normal if your glider has never been exposed to an insect before.
 They’ll be unsure on what to do and most likely won’t eat it.
 Sugar gliders learn from behavior (normally it’s from their parents or an older glider).
 If you would like to get your glider interested in eating bugs, you’ll need to either mash it up with their regular food or pop open one bug to allow your gliders to see and smell it better.

 Remember, feeding your gliders insects is more of a treat than a meal.
 It is a good source of protein, but feed in moderation.
 Follow the TPG diet with regular portions of protein measured into their daily meals to ensure a constant balance in your gliders' diet.
 DO NOT feed any wild insects that may be contaminated with pesticides.
 Always purchase your bugs from a reputable distributor.

 *Aflatoxin is mold that grows in corn/corn cob/corn meal products.
 It is mostly bedding used for insects, especially crickets.
 The crickets will consume the corn and the mold is bind to their DNA, it is lethal for gliders to consume crickets that have aflatoxin.
 This is why you need to purchase your insects from a farm that doesn’t use corn bedding.